The Seduction of the Short-Term

 There is abundant truth in the statement “what comes easy may not be right.”
-It is that very thing that creates the seduction so significant that it derails many aspiring leaders as well as their organizations.
+It is that very thing that creates a seduction so significant that it derails many aspiring leaders as well as their organizations.
 Short-term results are a whole lot easier to achieve than long-term!

 A leader recognizes the value of doing what is right and recognizes that while it might not be easy, falling victim to short-term seduction that negatively impacts the longer-term objectives isn’t demonstrating leadership.